 This sugar free granola recipe has so much going for it.
 It is grain-free and made with nuts and seeds.
-Coconut flakes, perfectly toasted, add a nice texture and flavor contrast.
+Coconut flakes, perfectly toasted, add lovely texture and flavor contrast.
 I also love stirring some dried fruit into my granola, usually small dried fruit like blueberries and cranberries.
 This time I used a mix of figs (my favorite dried fruit) and prunes.

-- It's so good for you, whether you are a low carber or not.
+- So good for you, whether you are a low carber or not.
 Nuts and seeds are good to include in nearly any diet (unless you are allergic to them).
 There is no sugar in this low carb breakfast granola recipe--the only sweetener used is a blend of monk fruit and erythritol, which is keto friendly.

 - Everyone will love it.
 Although I am the only member of my family that eats a low carb diet, this cereal is loved and coveted by everyone at home.
 It is one of my favorite healthy recipes to make and eat and Desi often munches on it for an afternoon snack.

-- It's way cheaper than any keto granola you can buy off the shelf.
+- Way cheaper than any keto granola you can buy off the shelf.
 Although nuts and seeds are not cheap, making your own keto granola at home is way more economical than buying it at the store.
 I get sticker shock when I look at the price of keto granola even at warehouse stores like Costco and often the granola is not even vegan because it has butter in it.

 Ingredients

-- ½ cup raw, unsalted pepitas or pumpkin seeds
+- ½ cup raw, unsalted pepitas or pumpkin seeds.
+Like sunflower seeds, pumpkin seeds are protein-rich and packed with antioxidants.

 - 1 cup dried fruit.
 Any kind you like, although if you eating low on the carb scale you should avoid any dried fruit with sugar added to it or a very sugary dry fruit.
 If using larger dried fruit like apricots, prunes or figs make sure you chop them into small pieces.
 You can add blueberries, cranberries and strawberries whole.